 As part of its mission to “excite and inform people about the natural world through exploration and discovery” the Delaware Museum of Natural History announces an unpaid summer internship program for college and graduate students in its Collections and Research Division.
 During this internship students will:

 Requirements: Applicants must have completed their first year of college or graduate school and should be interested in pursuing a career in a field related to natural history, biology, museums, or libraries/archives.
-Relevant majors include: biology, organismal biology, zoology, botany, marine science, wildlife biology, museum studies, archives, library sciences, and art conservation.
+Relevant majors include: biology, organismal biology, zoology, botany, marine science, wildlife biology, museum studies, archives, and library sciences.

 Dates: The Museum is open for interns Monday – Friday between 9:30 am and 4:30 pm.
 A minimum commitment of 20 hours per week for 6 weeks is required (total 120 hours minimum).
-Days and times are flexible, but all students must attend a weekly seminar series each Wednesday at noon.
+Days and times are flexible, but all students must attend a weekly seminar series Wednesdays at noon, June 11 through July 23.

-Internship Activities: Interns will assist collection staff with specimen preparation, data entry/cataloging, routine collection maintenance activities, special conservation projects, collections documentation, and public outreach and education.
+Internship Activities: Interns will learn specimen preparation techniques, data entry/cataloging, routine collection maintenance activities, special conservation projects, and collections documentation under the guidance and supervision of full-time collections staff.
 Opportunities are available in the Mollusk collection and possibly in the library and archives.

 Other: The Museum is a 501(c) 3 non-profit and hours spent interning can typically be used to meet volunteering requirements of schools.
 Students may be able to arrange course credit for their internships.
 Students wanting to meet specific internship requirements for their course of study should contact the Museum to see if their needs can be accommodated.
 A letter confirming the number of internship hours will be sent to schools upon request.
 Students may also request a letter of recommendation for placement in their school file or for use in graduate school or job applications.